Dysman/bgTools-playerPrefsEditor/README.md

 ## Installation

-Place the DevTools folder somewhere in your project.
+Place the BgTools folder somewhere in your project.
 It's not relevant where it's located, the plugin will find all of its files by itself.

 ## Usage

-The entry to open the _Player Preferences Editor_ is located in the menubar at Tools/DevTools/Preferences Editor.
+The entry to open the _Player Preferences Editor_ is located in the menubar at Tools/BG Tools/Player Preferences Editor.
 It's a standard dockable window, so place it wherever it helps to be productive.